AI in Healthcare · Performance Metrics

 The four metrics, plainly stated

 AUC (Area Under the Curve) measures how well the model ranks patients by risk.
 An AUC of 0.87 means: if you randomly pick one patient who has the condition and one who does not, the model correctly identifies the higher-risk patient 87 times out of 100.
-It does not tell you how many patients to flag — and it does not tell you whether the model is actually useful in a rare disease context.
+It is not affected by the threshold you choose.

 Recall (Sensitivity) is the percentage of true cases the model catches.
-In rare disease, this is the metric that determines whether patients escape a 5–10 year diagnostic odyssey or are identified early.
-High recall means fewer missed diagnoses.
+In rare disease, this determines whether patients escape a 5–10 year diagnostic odyssey or are identified early.

 Precision (Positive Predictive Value) is the percentage of flagged patients who actually have the condition.
-In rare disease, where prevalence is low, precision is almost always the harder metric — the model will flag many false alarms for every real case, because real cases are scarce.
+In rare disease, precision is almost always the harder metric — real cases are scarce, so false alarms accumulate quickly.

 F1-score is the harmonic mean of recall and precision: F1 = 2 × (Precision × Recall) / (Precision + Recall).
-In rare disease, F1 is more honest than accuracy.
-It cannot be gamed by a model that simply predicts negative for everyone.
-Both recall and precision must be strong for F1 to be strong.
+It cannot be gamed by a model that predicts negative for everyone.
+Both metrics must be strong for F1 to be strong.

 What is a risk threshold — and who actually sets it?